itsroops/Biomedical_Data_Science_and_AI/README.md

 #### Exercise 2: Data exploration of Cleveland Dataset

+#### Exercise 10: Theoretcal questions and classification of breast cancer dataset using Decision Tree and Random Forest

 #### Exercise 11: Theoretcal questions and classification of breast cancer dataset using ANN